ricardoandre/kanoerp/kanoerp/README.md

   back to pixel arrays.
 - Backfill: `BACKFILL_SINCE=2024-01-01 node backfill.js` run from the project root.
 - See §4 above for the CPAS/Shopee conversion-data gotcha.

+**Secrets: `.env` is gitignored, not committed.** This repo is public.
+Real credentials (`ACCESS_TOKEN`, `NOCOBASE_API_KEY`, etc.) must never be committed — if `.env` was ever accidentally committed, the fix is rotating the credentials immediately, not just deleting the file (git history keeps old commits retrievable regardless of later deletions). `node_modules/` and `*.log` are also gitignored — regenerate with `npm install`, don't commit dependencies.

 ---